morse-simulator/morse/doc/morse/user/basic_morse.rst

 Simulation camera control
 +++++++++++++++++++++++++

-The default MORSE scene, as well as most of the provided scenario files, contain an object called **CameraFP**.
-It allows the user to control the view of the scene during the simulation, using the mouse and keyboard, in the same way as First Person Shooter game.
+The default MORSE scene, as well as most of the provided scene files, contains an object called **CameraFP**.
+It allows the user to control the view of the scene during the simulation, using the mouse and keyboard, in the same way as a First Person Shooter game.
 The camera can be moved around
 using:

 - :kbd:`w`/:kbd:`z`, :kbd:`s` to move forward and backward